suenalaba/womenintech/docs/readme.md

 WITIFT aims to provide promote fitness and a community dedicated to a healthy lifestyle through its 2 main functionalities:

-* Workout Functionality:
+## Workout Functionality:
 -  Create Workout based on personalised recommendations
 -  Edit Workout
 -  Display Workout profile based on past workouts
 - Youtube recommendations based on past workouts
-* Find a gym buddy Functionality
+## Find a gym buddy Functionality
+- Find a buddy that shares similar goals with you through our matchmaking algorithm
+- Chat with your buddy in real-time
+- Share your workouts with your buddy